jonxu88/puremath/README.md

-# puremath
-# Some code used to do pure mathematics
+Some code used to do pure mathematics research.